Interactive Group Activities

 Scripture Reading: John 1:10-18

-"IS CHRISTMAS REALLY OVER" CLEANUP: Tell children that the teacher will ask, "IS CHRISTMAS REALLY OVER", and each child will find ONE item in the room that was for Christmas and will take it down and throw away or put into a box and then sit down.
-Teacher will ask the Question again and children will continue to play the game of cleanup until everything is taken down and put away.
-Tell children to listen carefully to today's lesson and find out if Christmas is really over?
+"IS CHRISTMAS REALLY OVER" CLEANUP: Tell the children that when the teacher says, "IS CHRISTMAS REALLY OVER", each child will find ONE item in the room that was for Christmas and will take it down and put into a box and then sit down.
+Repeat this activity until everything relating to Christmas has been taken down and put away.
+Tell the children to listen carefully to today's lesson to find out if Christmas is really over?

-FIND JESUS GAME: Use the trash bag filled with used wrapping paper and place a picture of Jesus or a small "baby Jesus" from a nativity set and let teams try to FIND JESUS in the wrappings.
-Time each group to see which group finds Jesus first -- after each group finding Jesus, that group must put the wrappings back in the bag for the next team to play.
+FIND JESUS GAME: Divide the children into two groups.
+Have two trash bags filled with used wrapping paper with a small "baby Jesus" hidden among the wrapping paper in the bag.
+Tell the teams that their task is to try to FIND JESUS in the wrappings.
+Time each group to see which group finds Jesus first.
+After each group has found Jesus, remind the children that we must be careful that Jesus is not lost in all the wrappings of Christmas.

-CHRISTMAS BELL: Draw a large bell for children to cut out and decorate the edges with ric-rac or glitter, etc. Give each child a typed out piece of paper with the words from our lesson but with a few key words missing that the children will fill in after glueing on to the bell -- write: THE W_____ became flesh and came to live among us.
+CHRISTMAS BELL FILL IN THE BLANKS: Draw a large bell for children to cut out and decorate around the edges with Ric Rac or glitter.
+Give each child a piece of paper with these words from our lesson written on it with a few key words missing that the children will fill in after gluing it on to the bell.
+THE W_____ became flesh and came to live among us.
 The "W_______" that the B_______ is talking about is J_____.
-He came, full of unfailing L_____, and we have seen His glory.
-We have seen the glory of G____'s only begotten S____."
+He came, full of L_____, and we have seen His glory.
+We have seen the glory of God's only begotten S____."

-CHRISTMAS GIFT: Give each child a very small box and wrapping paper which is a plain color (NOT Christmas wrapping).
-Let them wrap a box and write on a label "CHRISTMAS GOES ON ALL YEAR LONG" and attach to the wrapped gift with a ribbon.
-Let children take the box home to remind them that Christmas is NOT over (because of Who Jesus is), or all the boxes can be placed on a window ledge in the classroom.
+CHRISTMAS GIFT: Give each child a small box and some wrapping paper which is a plain color (NOT Christmas wrapping).
+Have the children wrap the box and write on a label "CHRISTMAS GOES ON ALL YEAR LONG" and attach it to the wrapped gift.
+Tell the children to take the box home and keep it to remind them that Christmas is NOT over.

-CALENDAR MAKING: Each child can be given a calender of 2010 - either purchased or printed off from the computer.
-Give children bright colored markers and encourage children to write JESUS, or GOD"S WORD, or GOD"S LOVE, etc across each month of the calendar for all 12 months.
+CALENDAR MAKING: Give each child a calender for the new year.
+(Many businesses give them away as advertising.)
+Give the children colored markers and encourage them to write JESUS, or GOD'S WORD, or GOD"S LOVE, across each month of the calendar for all 12 months.
 A different word can be drawn across each month if the child prefers.
 Let the children take their calendar gift home for the year.

 Song: "Every Day with Jesus" by Wendell P. Loveless